npezza93/redi_search/README.md

 To install RediSearch check out, [https://oss.redislabs.com/redisearch/Quick_Start.html](https://oss.redislabs.com/redisearch/Quick_Start.html).
-Once you have RediSearch built, you can update your redis.conf file to always load the redisearch module with `loadmodule /path/to/redisearch.so`.
-(On macOS the redis.conf file can be found `/usr/local/etc/redis.conf`)
+Once you have RediSearch built, if you are not using Docker, you can update your redis.conf file to always load the RediSearch module with `loadmodule /path/to/redisearch.so`.
+(On macOS the redis.conf file can be found at `/usr/local/etc/redis.conf`)

-After Redis and RediSearch are up and running, add this line to your Gemfile:
+After Redis and RediSearch are up and running, add the following line to your
+Gemfile:

 ```ruby
 gem 'redi_search'